jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 Although designed for use by the SquidSpace.js library and toolset, Pack Files are generalized and could be used as inputs for other 3D applications.
 (See also, Pack Files as a DSL below.)

 IMPORTANT!
 This specification is for the basic structure of a pack file and does not include any specific features of SquidSpace.js.
-For details on how pack files are used in SquidSpace.js, see the (SquidSpace.js tools documentation)[squidspace_tools.md].
+For details on how pack files are used in SquidSpace.js, see the [SquidSpace.js packfiles documentation](squidspace-packfiles.md) and the [SquidSpace.js tools documentation](squidspace-tools.md).

 A Pack File consists of JSON data containing one or more of the following named top-level objects, although a specific pack file processor may add others:

-1. "doc" – (string; optional) – documentation for the entire file, use to describe what the file is for
+1. "doc" – [string; optional] – documentation for the entire file, use to describe what the file is for

-2. "config" – (object; optional, but may be required or ignored by some pack file processors) – global configuration details for the entire file (See also, Configuation below)
+2. "config" – [object; optional, but may be required or ignored by some pack file processors] – global configuration details for the entire file (See also, Configuation below)

-3. "options" – (object; optional, but may be required or ignored by some pack file processors) – global options for the entire file (See also, Options below)
+3. "options" – [object; optional, but may be required or ignored by some pack file processors] – global options for the entire file (See also, Options below)

-4. "data" – (any type; optional, but may be required or ignored by some pack file processors) – global data for the entire file (See also, Data below)
+4. "data" – [any type; optional, but may be required or ignored by some pack file processors] – global data for the entire file (See also, Data below)

-5. "modules" – (array; optional, but may be required or ignored by some pack file processors) – a specification for each module to be generated (see also, Modules below)
+5. "modules" – [array; optional, but may be required or ignored by some pack file processors] – a specification for each module to be generated (see also, Modules below)

 Pack File example: